kreier/llama.cpp-jetson/README.md

 sudo update-alternatives --install /usr/bin/g++ g++ /usr/bin/g++-9 9
 ```

-But it is not compatible with `nvcc 10.2` and shows `error: #error -- unsupported GNU version! gcc versions later than 8 are not supported!`.
-The reasons are found in line 136 of
+Yet versions 9 and higher are not compatible with `nvcc 10.2` and show `error: #error -- unsupported GNU version! gcc versions later than 8 are not supported!`.
+The reasons are found in line 136 of `/usr/local/cuda/targets/aarch64-linux/include/crt/host_config.h`:

-> /usr/local/cuda/targets/aarch64-linux/include/crt/host_config.h

 ``` h
 #if defined (__GNUC__)